 The upstairs Military Museum (officially the National Museum of Armaments) is less appealing and safe to skip unless you’re particularly interested in war history.

-Alongside Ljubljana Castle, this is one of the best castle museums in the Balkans and is absolutely worth paying the extra fee to visit.
+Alongside Ljubljana Castle, this is one of the best castle museums in the Balkans and is absolutely worth paying the additional fee to visit.

 A woman standing in front of a colourful display of carpets.